-Ingredients In Self Tanners
+Ingredients In Self-Tanners

-I say that you’re not likely to find a completely clean tanner because most of the ingredients that change your skin color will not be completely safe for you.
+It can be tough to find a completely clean tanner because most of the ingredients that change your skin color will not be completely safe for you.
 Makes sense, right?
 While researching, the two biggest questionable ingredients I noticed in the tanners were fragrance and dihydroxyacetone (DHA), which is the most common active ingredient in all tanners.

 - Dihydroxyacetone or DHA is a chemical compound derived from beets or cane sugar that reacts with your skin cells to give you that bronzy glow.
 It is considered safe according to the FDA and even EU standards for external use only (I talk more about how the EU has better beauty regulations in this post).
-Studies on the effects of absorption, internal consumption such as inhaling (think spray tans), and it’s reaction with the sun are still underway.
+Studies on the effects of absorption, internal consumption such as inhaling (think spray tans), and its reaction with the sun are still underway.
 This ingredient is approved, but, because self-tanners are cosmetics, they do not require FDA approval.
 This means there may be other ingredients in tanners that are unsafe and not approved by the FDA.

 This is a good, hydrating tanning lotion for someone who wants to try tanning for the first time.
 Or you can use it regularly to gradually build your tan.
 It’s vegan, cruelty-free, gluten-free, and comes in recyclable packaging!
 It scores as a 2 on EWG.